Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 It might take couple of days time, meanwhile you can prepare your development env ready for contribution.

 ### Prepare your development env
-Popular link you might find on google search to prepare env is from jdk11 specific branch:
+Popular link you might find on google search to prepare env is from JDK11 specific branch:

 https://hg.openjdk.java.net/jdk/jdk11/raw-file/tip/doc/building.html

-Following is link for latest JDK branch:
+Following is link from latest JDK branch:

 https://hg.openjdk.java.net/jdk/jdk/raw-file/tip/doc/building.html